jackieqvo/DH110-JACKIEVO/Assignments/Assignment 05/Assignment 05.md

 > The purpose of this low-fidelity prototype is to test how these features are able to flow and function in this earlier readaptation of this how-to website.
 These prototypes will help see if the features will work for users in a setting that is not imagined.
 As the designer, I will again be able to watch how my users navigate and feel about my features.
 In addition to this, it would be a good opportunity for me to ask if there is something that they feel is lacking from the website/mobile application.

 ## Tasks ##
+> This low fidelity prototype supports the following tasks:
+> 1. Searching an article
+> 2. Rating an article
+> 3. Exploring the categories for the articles
+> 4. Filtering articles with users' preferences

 ## Wireframes and Wireflow (V1 - Before Testing) ##
 ![Before Testing Prototype](prototype.jpg)